Austrian Schwab Leads Turkish Open, Rose Two Shots Behind - UrduPoint

 He started his second round with an eagle and added four birdies on the back nine to round out a five-under-par 67 and reach 12-under for the tournament.

-"I think I scored well today, I wasn't hitting it that well early on but I kept it together," Schwab told Sky sports.
+"I think I scored well today, I wasn't hitting it that well early on but I kept it together," Schwab said.